 The information, including but not limited to, text, graphics, images and other material contained on this website are for educational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

-How Chemical Abortion Works
+How Drug-Induced Abortion Works

-Chemical abortion is a two-drug process involving mifepristone and misoprostol.
+Drug-induced abortion is a two-drug process involving mifepristone and misoprostol.
 The first drug, mifepristone, is often called the “abortion pill” and works by blocking progesterone, a hormone necessary for sustaining the pregnancy.
 This results in the death of the unborn baby.

 Mifepristone is then followed by misoprostol, which induces contractions to expel the unborn baby and other pregnancy tissue from the uterus.
-The FDA lists the following side effects of Mifeprex (the brand name for mifepristone): cramping, bleeding, nausea, weakness, fever/chills, vomiting, headache, diarrhea, and dizziness.
-A black box warning on Mifeprex highlights the risk of serious and sometimes fatal infections or bleeding, and that deaths have been reported.
+The FDA lists the following potential side effects of Mifeprex (the brand name for mifepristone): cramping, bleeding, nausea, weakness, fever/chills, vomiting, headache, diarrhea, and dizziness.
+A black box warning on Mifeprex highlights the risk of serious and sometimes fatal infections or bleeding and that deaths have been reported.
 The FDA also notes that “you may see blood clots and tissue.
 This is an expected part of passing the pregnancy.”

 • To separate itself from controversy over the abortion drug, Roussel-Uclaf donated U.S. patent rights for mifepristone to the Population Council.